 Applying to a College

-Talk about your college application with your parent / carer and get them to check your application for errors / spelling mistakes.
+Talk about your college application with your parent/carer, Personal Tutor and teaching staff and get them to check your application for errors/spelling mistakes.

 Most applications are made through the UCAS progress website.
 You will have received your username and password via email.
 Please ensure that you have had your application checked before you submit.